 Smart stakeholders know that a good product cannot be cheap.
 However, there is always a possibility to cut the unnecessary spending down.
 All you need is the proper management of the budget and a short checklist to keep everything on track.
+That is a crucial regardless of whether you are working with an inhouse team or IT Outsourcing agency.
 We have gathered and structured a list of issues you should tackle before entering upon a new project.

 • Do you have a requirements list?
 Is it clear enough?

 • What complexity does your requirements list bring to the project you want to implement?